Blood Moon 2018 Prophecy Suggests July Eclipse Will Trigger End Of The World, Says Christian ‘Prophet’

 The “Blood Moon,” for those not familiar, is a poetic term referring to a lunar eclipse.
 As Space.com explains, as the Moon dips into the Earth’s shadow, sunlight is scattered in such a way that the Moon appears red, the color of blood.
 Please note that there’s a lot more science to the explanation, so what you’ve read in this paragraph is only the most basic of basic explanations.

-Anyway, the upcoming Blood Moon, which will take place on July 27/28, is going to be quite the humdinger.
+The upcoming Blood Moon, which will take place on July 27/28, is going to be quite the humdinger.
 With totality lasting for an hour and 43 minutes, it will be the longest, and quite possibly the most spectacular, Blood Moon of this century.
-Unfortunatley, it won’t be visible in North America.
+Unfortunately, it won’t be visible in North America.

 Blood Moon 2018: Longest Total Lunar Eclipse of Century Occurs July 27 https://t.co/k72vkeWpGA pic.twitter.com/BjOv2tRsTH